mzattera/v4j/docs/004/index.md

 - Most common terms in Herbal A pages (HA cluster) start with ch- or sh-; the latter prefix appearing only here,

 - Pharmaceutical (PA cluster) common terms end in -ol, which is rare for other clusters.
-Also they seem to prefer the ok- or qok- prefix.
+In addition, they seem to prefer the ok- or qok- prefix.

-- Herbal B pages (HB cluster) prefers terms starting with qo(k)-.
+- Herbal B pages (HB cluster) prefer terms starting with qo(k)-.

-- Zodiac (ZZ cluster) common terms mostly start with ot-, uncommon for other clusters.
+- Zodiac (ZZ cluster) common terms mostly start with ot-, this is uncommon for other clusters.
 Moreover, this cluster features single characters as common terms.

 ---